aplantin/describing-volatility/README.md

 # Describing Microbiome Volatility

-This project aims to describe how measures of microbiome volatility depend on factors such as density of sampling (and relatedly, balanced or unbalanced data) and rarefaction using four publicly available microbiome time series datasets:
+This project aims to describe how measures of microbiome volatility depend on factors such as density of sampling (and relatedly, balanced or unbalanced data) and rarefaction.

+## Datasets

+To do this, we use four publicly available microbiome time series datasets:

 1. Moving Pictures, Caporaso et al. (2011)
     - gut microbiome